Medium/opensource/ocla-1.0.md

 ### Agreement Per Se

 When You provide a Contribution to a Project:

+* You assert that the Contribution was authored by You.

 * You agree to license that Contribution under the terms of the License of that Project.
 More specifically, You grant an irrevocable